 Kimberly R. Williams, NP Print Friendly Page

 Kim is certified as an Acute Care Nurse Practitioner by the American Nurses Credentialing Center.
-She collaborates closely with a team of colorectal surgeons and is actively involved with resident and nursing education.
+She collaborates closely with a team of orthopedic surgeons and is actively involved with resident and nursing education.
 Kim is a member of the Surgical Site Infection Prevention Steering Team and the Inpatient Advanced Practice Provider Collaborative Group.
 Through these roles, she has developed protocols for treating patient conditions, patient education materials and order sets for physician and advanced practice providers for UW Health.

 UW Health Clinics

 Registered Nurse (RN)

 University of Wisconsin - Madison, Madison, WI

 |Medical interpreters are available to help patients communicate with hospital and clinic staff.
 For more information, please contact interpreter services at (608) 262-9000.|

 |At UW Health, nurse practitioners work together on teams with physicians to provide direct medical care to patients of all ages across primary, specialty, hospital and long-term care settings.
 A nurse practitioner is a registered nurse with a master's or doctorate degree.
 They have advanced education, training and certification in the diagnosis, management, prevention and treatment of common and complex medical conditions.
 Nurse practitioners are also referred to as advanced practice registered nurses (APRNs) and advanced practice providers (APPs).
 Their training focuses on nursing and medical models of care, overall health and wellness.

 For more information about Nurse Practitioners, please see our brochure.